olfp/pep8/README.md

 When run on a Raspberry Pi with Pi OS it can use GPIO Pins.
 To supress building with GPIO support, set edit src/Makefile and remove the comment at the top to set GPIO = No.

-Binaries are build sometimes.
+Binary poackages are built sometimes.
 Use the source if possible.

 To install binaries download release (.deb) and install with "sudo apt install ./pep8-xxx.deb" or "dpkg -i pep8-xxx.deb".
 Currently only a Debian style package is supplied.